The Domino Problem of the Hyperbolic Plane for Regular Polygons: Pseudo-homogeneous tilings

-\begin{example} We will construct a map of type $[3, 3, 6, 9]$ on a closed hyperbolic surface.
-First, we note that there exists a homogeneous map $T$ of type $[4, 6, 4, 6]$ on a closed orientable surface $S$ given by Theorem 1.3 in \cite{EEK2} whenever an appropriate equation involving the tuple and Euler characteristic of $S$ is satisfied; for example, the double torus satisfies the equation.
-The dual of the (unique) lift of $T$ on $\mathbb{H}^2$ is obtained by reflecting a single quadrilateral on its sides.
-Clearly, edges of a quadrilateral can be two-colored, i.e., two adjacent edges have different color.
-Since the degree of $T$ is even, the reflections preserve the coloring.
-Therefore, each face of the dual of $T$ on $S$ can be two-colored, and (hence) also the faces of the map $T$, shown in Figure \ref{fig:3369} where the two-coloring of edges is illustrated by dotted and smooth edges.
+\begin{example} We construct a weakly periodic tiling of type $[3, 3, 6, 9]$ on $\mathbb{H}^2$.
+First, there exists a weakly periodic homogeneous tiling $\mathcal{T}$ of type $[4, 6, 4, 6]$; see Theorem 1.3 in \cite{EEK2}.
+The dual of $\mathcal{T}$ is obtained by successive reflections of a single quadrilateral across its sides.
+Note that the edges of a quadrilateral admit a proper two-label edge labelling in which adjacent edges receive distinct labels.
+Since the degree of $\mathcal{T}$ is even, the reflections preserve the labeling.
+Consequently, each face of the dual tiling of $\mathcal{T}$ inherits the two-labelling, and so do the faces of $\mathcal{T}$ themselves.
+This is illustrated in Figure~\ref{fig:3369}, where the two labels are indicated by different line styles (dotted versus solid).

-We will now perform certain operations on $T$ which resemble a rectification along the dotted edges and truncation along the smooth edges.
-More precisely, we form quadrilaterals centered around each vertex of $T$ by connecting edges incident to them such that the vertices (of the quadrilaterals) on the dotted edges are precisely the midpoints and vertices on the smooth edges lies before the midpoint; see Figure \ref{fig:3369}.
-Then we remove the dotted edges and the (original) vertices of $T$ along with edges incidents to them inside the quadrilaterals.
-Finally, we introduce edges between opposite vertices of the $4$-gons that have degree less than $4$, shown by dashed edges in the figure.
-This produces a map of type of $[3,3,6,9]$ on $S$. \end{example}
+We then perform a sequence of operations on $\mathcal{T}$ resembling a rectification along the dotted edges and truncation along the solid edges.
+More precisely, we form quadrilaterals centered around each vertex of $\mathcal{T}$ by joining edges incident to them so that the vertices (of the quadrilaterals) on the dotted edges are precisely the midpoints and vertices on the solid edges lie before the midpoint; see Fig.~\ref{fig:3369}.
+Next, we remove the dotted edges together with the original vertices of $T$ and edges incident to them inside the quadrilaterals.
+Finally, we introduce edges between opposite vertices of the quadrilaterals that have degree less than $4$, shown by dashed edges in the figure.
+This produces a periodic tiling of type $[3,3,6,9]$ on $\mathbb{H}^2$. \end{example}